Wang Haogu: Biographical introduction and legendary stories, major works and academic contributions

 -

 ✵Wang Haogu: A distinguished, sagacious physician lived in the thirteenth and early fourteenth centuries.
-He was a prominent herbalist of the Yishui School during the Jin Yuan period.
-He mastered the ancient book Nei Jing (the Inner Canon) and studied Zhongjing's theory in depth.
-He learned from the herbalists Zhang Yuansu and Li Dongyuan and developed their theories.
+He was also known as Wang Jinzhi by his alias and as Wang Hai-Zang in his later years.
+A prominent herbalist of the Yishui school during the Jin Yuan period, he mastered the ancient work Nei Jing (the Inner Canon) and had an in-depth study of Zhongjing's theory.
+He learned from the herbalists Zhang Yuansu and Li Dongyuan and developed their theory.
 His chief contribution was explaining yin syndromes and using warming tonics in the later stages of cold-induced diseases.
-He developed and enriched the theory of traditional Chinese medicine (TCM) and influenced later generations.
+He developed and enriched the theory of traditional Chinese medicine (TCM) and had a far-reaching influence on later generations.
+Five of his books are still extant and well known, including Yin Zheng Lue Li (Sketchy Cases of Yin Syndromes) and Yi Lei Yuan Rong (Fighting Diseases in the Medical Field).

 - 王好古 (Wáng Hǎogǔ).